 Head up to Mt.
-Bachelor for 3,700 acres of terrain and a 9,065-foot summit — the highest resort peak elevation in the Pacific Northwest.
+Bachelor for one of the longest seasons in North America, plus 3,700 acres of terrain and a 9,065-foot summit — the highest resort peak elevation in the Pacific Northwest.
 Eleven lifts, including seven high-speed quads, zip snowboarders and skiers up for a total vertical drop of 3,365 feet.
-When you’re done on the slopes, hit the mountain biking single-track at Phil’s Trail Network for dozens of routes along a fast trail system.
+Best of all, Bachelor offers spring season passes at significantly reduced rates.
+Winter season closing day isn’t until the end of May — which is basically summer.

-Up on Mt.
-Hood, hit the slopes at Timberline Lodge Ski Area from the classic WPA-era lodge and national historic landmark.
+At Mt.
+Hood, you can hit the slopes at Timberline Lodge Ski Area from the classic WPA-era lodge and national historic landmark.
 With 41 runs and 1,000 acres of terrain, there’s plenty of vertical inspiration here.
-Off piste, head down to Parkdale and Hood River for a bit of beer tasting from local craft brewers like Solera Brewery, Double Mountain Brewery, Pfriem Family Brewers and Full Sail Brewing.
+The resort sells discounted spring passes, as well as a low-priced spring skiing-lodging specials.
+If you stay late, Timberline arranges moonlight snowshoe tours and live music concerts.

 Is any of the information on this page incorrect?